Eric-Chung-0511/Learning-Record/Data Science Projects/README.md

 * I utilized advanced deep learning techniques to create an efficient and accurate dog breed classifier.
 By leveraging **EfficientNetV2(M)** as the backbone model, combined with a **MultiHead Attention** mechanism, I significantly enhanced the model’s capacity to capture fine-grained details in images.

   - **EfficientNetV2(M)**: Known for its balance between accuracy and computational efficiency, EfficientNetV2(M) serves as the foundation for feature extraction.
-It scales well with both image size and model capacity, making it ideal for handling complex datasets like dog breed images with over 120 breeds.
+It scales well with both image size and model capacity, making it ideal for handling complex datasets like dog breed images with 124 breeds.

   - **MultiHead Attention Mechanism**: To further improve the model's ability to focus on relevant parts of the image, I integrated a MultiHead Attention mechanism.
 This enables the model to process various regions of the image in parallel, allowing it to better differentiate between similar-looking breeds.

-  - **Application in Dog Breed Classification**: The classifier is trained on a dataset of over 21,000 images, achieving an F1 score of 81.22% across 120 breeds.
+  - **Application in Dog Breed Classification**: The classifier is trained on a dataset of over 21,000+ images, achieving an F1 score of 82.30% across 124 breeds.
 By applying the attention mechanism, the model can more accurately focus on unique characteristics of each breed, even in challenging images where multiple breeds might look similar.

-  - **Training and Optimization**: The model was trained using a **OneCycle Learning Rate** scheduler and optimized with the **AdamW** optimizer.
-For loss calculation, I implemented **Focal Loss**, which is particularly effective in dealing with class imbalance often found in large-scale datasets like this one.

-  - For a detailed walkthrough and code implementation, please visit [Dog Breed Classifier](https://github.com/Eric-Chung-0511/Learning-Record/tree/main/Data%20Science%20Projects/Dog%20Breed%20Classifier)
+  - For a detailed walkthrough and code implementation, please visit [PawMatchAI](https://github.com/Eric-Chung-0511/Learning-Record/tree/main/Data%20Science%20Projects/PawMatchAI)

 **[⇧ back to top ⇧](#top)**